-If it appears that the weakness lies not in closing the deal with a model candidate but in finding suitable candidates at the start, it’s time to back up and evaluate your recruiting processes.
+If it appears that the weakness lies not in closing the deal with a model candidate but in finding suitable candidates at the start, shift your attention and evaluation to the beginning of your recruiting processes.

 Ask questions like:

-- How deep is the physician database your recruiter or recruitment partner utilizes?
+- How deep is the clinician database your recruiter or recruitment partner utilizes?

 - Has the database been cultivated over the course of years, or better yet, decades?

-- Something else to consider: How well-versed is your recruitment team regarding the differing priorities of EM physicians and their practice environment needs?
-And, are EM physicians just one of a number of specialties for which they recruit?
+- How well-versed is your recruitment team regarding the differing priorities of EM clinicians and their practice environment needs?
+Are EM clinicians just one of a number of specialties for which they recruit?

 Factor Retention on the Front End